About Course

 - Provide appropriate reinforcement: specific feedback, efforts rather than results, intense interests

-You will leave with concrete tools: 3-column chart, pictograms, emotion thermometer, visual schedule, choice wheel, regulation sequences, and sensory techniques guide.
+3-column chart, pictograms, emotion thermometer, visual schedule, choice wheel, regulation sequences, and a sensory techniques guide.

 Course Content